RHFieldProductManagement/openshift-aio/labs/00-deployocs.md

 ## Deploying the Local Storage Operator

 Now that we know the worker nodes have their extra disk ready and labels added, we can proceed.
-Before installing OCS we need to first install the **[local-storage operator](https://github.com/openshift/local-storage-operator)** which is used to consume local disks, and expose them as available persistent volumes (PV) for OCS to consume; the OCS Ceph OSD pods consume local-storage based PV's and allow additional RWX PV's to be deployed on-top.
+Before installing OCS we need to first install the local storage operator which is used to consume local disks, and expose them as available persistent volumes (PV) for OCS to consume; the OCS Ceph OSD pods consume local-storage based PV's and allow additional RWX PV's to be deployed on-top.

-The first step is to create an OpenShift local storage namespace.
+The first step is to create an OpenShift ocal storage namespace.
 We can do this by creating the following namespace yaml file:

 ~~~bash
 [root@ocp4-bastion ~]# cat << EOF > ~/openshift-local-storage-namespace.yaml